Make an enquiry

 • A family history of skin cancer

-• UV light from a sun lamp
+• UV light from a sun lam

 • A history of skin cancer

-• Some rare inherited disorders
+• Some rare genetic disorders

 Symptoms